Self-Organizing State-Space Models with Artificial Dynamics: Introduction

-To facilitate the deployment of PF algorithms on SO-SSMs, a popular approach is to introduce an artificial dynamics on the static parameter \citep[see][for some applications of this strategy]{nasrellah2010particle, yan2014particle, wang2019parameter}.
-The idea of adding extra noise to the model to improve the performance of PF algorithms was already proposed in \citet{gordon1993novel}, and its application to joint state and parameter estimation in SSMs was proposed e.g.~by \citet{kadirkamanathan2000particle} \citep[see also][]{liu2001combined, gustafsson2003particle}.
-This strategy requires to choose a sequence $(K_t)_{t\geq 1}$ of Markov kernels acting on $(\Theta,\mathcal{T})$, and the resulting SSM assumes the following generative model for $(Y_t)_{t\geq 1}$:
+A popular approach to facilitate the deployment of PF algorithms on SO-SSMs consists of introducing an artificial dynamics on the static parameter.
+This strategy, proposed e.g.~by \citet{kadirkamanathan2000particle} \citep[see also][]{liu2001combined, gustafsson2003particle} requires one to choose a sequence $(K_{t})_{t\geq 2}$ of Markov kernels acting on $\Theta$ (that is, $K_{t}(\theta,\dd\theta_{t})$ is a probability distribution on $\Theta$ for all $t\geq 2$ and all $\theta\in\Theta$) and then define the following instrumental SO-SSM as generative model for $(Y_t)_{t\geq 1}$: